Natural environment

 How To Guide For Setting Science Based Targets

-- Set and revise objectives: Set a company-specific target for greenhouse gas emissions that incorporates an ecological threshold for a given global warming scenario.
+• Set targets and plan: Set a company-specific target for greenhouse gas emissions that incorporates an ecological threshold for a given global warming scenario.

 Science-Based Targets for Nature: Initial Guidance for Business

-Guidance for setting science based targets related to nature.
-More generally, the SBTN is embarking on a multi-year strategy to develop guidance for translating planetary thresholds and societal goals into company-specific targets for air, water, land, biodiversity and ocean.
+This guidance helps organisations to set nature-related science-based targets.
+More generally, SBTn is embarking on a multi-year strategy to develop guidance for translating planetary thresholds and societal goals into company-specific targets for air, water, land, biodiversity and ocean.

-- Set and revise objectives: Set a company-specific target that references an ecological threshold for nature.
+• Set targets and plan: Set a company-specific target that references an ecological threshold for nature.